-Fix Text: Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA.
+Fix Text: Note: The following instructions use the PGDATA and PGVER environment variables.
+See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.

 Configure PostgreSQL or deploy and configure software tools to transfer audit records to a centralized log management system, continuously and in near-real time where a continuous network connection to the log management system exists, or at least weekly in the absence of such a connection.